 - Bereavement or family crisis such as a serious illness

 - Hospitalization

 - Documented court or legal commitment

 - Obligatory religious holidays

-- Illness substantiated by a doctor's note
+- Illness substantiated by a doctor's note and/or medical appointments

 - College visits

 - Other extenuating circumstances approved by administration

 Unexcused Absences

 Any absence from school that does not meet the excused absence criteria or approved by school administration is considered unexcused.
 Students are expected to complete any missed assignments.